swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 Please see the doc comments provided in [Detailed design](#detailed-design).

-Add an `Array.withUnsafe[Mutable]Bytes<R>(_)` method that passes an `UnsafeBytes` view of the array buffer to the closure body.
+Add an `Array.withUnsafe[Mutable]Bytes<R>(_)` method that passes an `UnsafeRawBufferPointer` view of the array buffer to the closure body.

-Add a `withUnsafeMutableBytes<T, R>(of:_)` function that passes an `UnsafeBytes` view of a value of type `T` to the closure body.
+Add a `withUnsafeMutableBytes<T, R>(of:_)` function that passes an `UnsafeRawBufferPointer` view of a value of type `T` to the closure body.

 As part of the Swift 3 migration guide, show common uses cases for migrating the now illegal `UnsafePointer` conversion by making use of